Coolpower

-A coolpower setup in a truck engine can use an aftercooler mounted on top of the engine with a tip turbine fan, or an air-to-air cooler in front of the radiator.
+A coolpower setup in a truck engine can use an intercooler mounted on top of the engine with a tip turbine fan, or an air-to-air cooler in front of the radiator.
 In either case, the goal is to cool the hot, compressed air going from the turbocharger into the engine.
-With the tip turbine, a small quantity of compressed air is bled off to spin a small fan that draws air through the aftercooler tubes.
+With the tip turbine, a small quantity of compressed air is bled off to spin a small fan that draws air through the intercooler tubes.
 In some later models, a water cooler was also used, in addition to the tip turbine setup.
 Mack called the tip-turbine setup an intercooler and used a pyrometer to alert the operator if the exhaust gas exceeded a limit.
 The tip turbine setup was compact and the shorter plumbing runs allowed boost to build faster.
 Later models with the front mounted air-to-air cooler required a larger turbocharger to fill the tubes faster but with the benefit of additional power.
 Modern trucks use the air-to-air cooler in nearly all cases.

 Large Mack trucks from the 1970s such as the Mack R-600 used coolpower systems.
 Some coolpower systems used vertical bar shutters that could be opened and shut in front of the radiator to maintain proper operating temperature.